awsdocs/amazon-rds-user-guide/doc_source/CHAP_Limits.md

 For information on updating a parameter group, see [Working with DB Parameter Groups](USER_WorkingWithParamGroups.md)\.

-When you have enabled or disabled InnoDB file\-per\-table tablespaces, you can issue an `ALTER TABLE` command to move a table from the global tablespace to its own tablespace, or from its own tablespace to the global tablespace as shown in the following example:
+When you have enabled or disabled InnoDB file\-per\-table tablespaces, you can issue an `ALTER TABLE` command\.
+You can use this command to move a table from the global tablespace to its own tablespace, or from its own tablespace to the global tablespace as shown in the following example\.

 ```
 1. ALTER TABLE table_name ENGINE=InnoDB, ALGORITHM=COPY;